 - Enter CPT employment details

-- Submit CPT request to the Graduate Program Coordinator who completed the Course Instructor Verification Form to complete step 3 above.
+- Submit the CPT request to the Graduate Program Coordinator who completed the Course Instructor Verification Form to complete step 3 above.
 Do not submit this request to the Director of Graduate Studies or a Faculty Advisor.

 CSCI 5996 is a one-credit course taken pass/fail.
 CSCI 5996 will not count for credits or requirements in our graduate program.
 CSCI 5997 will be used for any CPT extension requests since CSCI 5996 cannot be added to the same semester twice.
 CSCI 5996 and CSCI 5997 do not require any academic work.
 An S grade for CSCI 5996 or 5997 will be entered at the end of the semester or on the listed last date of employment for the experience if it is beyond the semester date.
 Students completing summer employment will register for CSCI 5996 in the following fall semester, so a summer tuition payment for the experience is not generated.

 Exceptions, appeals, and petitions

-Any exception or appeal to this policy, shall be made to the Director of Graduate Studies.
+Any exception or appeal to this policy shall be made to the Director of Graduate Studies.